 Medicaid and Refugee Medical Assistance (RMA)

 The Refugee Act of 1980 was a key piece of legislation that provided a path to health insurance coverage for refugees but there are still many barriers to access.
 The Act allows for medical assistance to refugees through either Medicaid or the Refugee Medical Assistance (RMA) program.
 Medicaid, which is called TennCare in Tennessee, is a public health insurance program for low-income individuals.
 RMA is an insurance-like program that reduces healthcare costs for a short period of time after resettlement.
 Usually, RMA coverage lasts only eight months after resettlement.
-However, as a result of the COVID-19 pandemic, the Office of Refugee Resettlement (ORR) expanded coverage to twelve months, but the additional four months may be removed at any time.
+However, as a result of the COVID-19 pandemic, the Office of Refugee Resettlement (ORR) expanded coverage to twelve months.

 Applying for Medicaid can also be a difficult process itself, made more difficult for individuals with limited English proficiency (LEP).
 Studies show that many refugees have a higher likelihood of interrupted healthcare coverage and are more likely to be completely uninsured.
 The uninsured rate among refugees is made more significant in non-Medicaid expansion states like Tennessee.